 \section{Conclusions}

 As we know very little about the dynamics of EWSB or how the hierarchy problem is eventually solved in nature, various approaches to EWSB should be examined and tested, in particular also from the low energy perspective, even if they might not be the most obvious ones.
-In this article, we have demonstrated that setting the notorious relevant operator $|H|^2$ in the Higgs potential to zero and adding instead an operator ${\cal O}_6=|H|^6$ can lead to a viable electroweak symmetry breaking.
-We pointed out that it is the lightness of the Higgs-boson that - perhaps unexpectedly - allows for this setup to be self-consistent, in a sense that it is in agreement with perturbativity, allowing a reasonably small $c_6$ and a natural NP scale of $\Lambda \sim \mbox{$(1-2)$}$\,TeV.
-The latter is needed in order to create a mass gap that allows to neglect operators with $D=8$ and beyond.
-Moreover, once set to zero, the $\mu^2$ term is not re-generated in the low energy theory.
-Eliminating this parameter and adding instead the $D=6$ coefficient $c_6$ keeps the theory very predictive, since the number of parameters stays the same.
+In this article, we have demonstrated that setting the notorious relevant operator $|H|^2$ in the Higgs potential to zero and adding instead an operator ${\cal O}_6=|H|^6$ can lead to viable electroweak symmetry breaking, thereby opening new directions in model building.
+We pointed out that it is the lightness of the Higgs-boson that - perhaps unexpectedly - leads to this setup being self-consistent, allowing a natural NP scale of $\Lambda \sim \mbox{$(1-2)$}$\,TeV.
+Eliminating the $\mu^2$ parameter and adding instead the $D=6$ coefficient $c_6$ keeps the theory very predictive, since the number of parameters stays the same.
 In particular, the setup is fully testable in experiments currently under way, since relatively large changes in the Higgs-pair production cross section are predicted.

-The main purpose of our analysis was to study the phenomenological viability of this distinct IR limit, allowing new directions in model building.
-However, in the appendix we will also provide already a first classification of UV completions that could lead to such a setup at least approximately, or exactly, depending on further structures of the UV theory.
-There, we will also entertain the possibility that, while the Higgs boson could be a fundamental scalar, all scales are generated dynamically.

-As it is a distinct theoretical limit, which also opens the possibility of generating our universe via baryogenesis at the electroweak scale and interestingly enough is not ruled out by measurements in the Higgs sector yet, the $\mu^2 \to 0$ model examined here should be considered as an alternative mechanism of breaking electroweak symmetry dynamically.
+As it is a distinct theoretical limit, which also opens the possibility of generating our universe via baryogenesis at the weak scale and interestingly enough is not excluded by Higgs phenomenology yet, the $\mu^2 \to 0$ model examined here should be considered as an alternative mechanism of breaking electroweak symmetry dynamically. \acknowledgments \paragraph{Acknowledgments}